selkamand/sigsim/README.md

 - However, imagine we simulate a catalogue with total of 10 mutations, 96% from signature 1 and 4% from signature 2, the result would **never** include any mutations from signature 2!
 The mixture distribution sampling avoids this this problem.
-If you simulate enough catalogues from a mixed signature, both signatures will end up represented.

 **Perfect (noiseless) catalogues (**`sig_simulate_perfect`**):**

-For some experiments, you may want to create perfect (‘noiseless’) combinations of two signatures.
+- Creates a deterministic catalogue from a signature model (e.g., 30% SBS2 and 70% SBS13), without any stochastic noise.

+- This is useful for generating ground truth profiles or for validating how well tools can detect signatures when no noise is present.

+- By default, counts are **rounded to whole numbers** to reflect biological realism (mutations are discrete).

+- However, rounding can distort the expected proportions, especially with low mutation counts.
+For example, simulating 1 mutation will rarely produce a catalogue with good cosine similarity to the underlying signature profile.

+- If exact proportions are needed (e.g., for cosine similarity of 1 with the model), set `round = FALSE`.

 ## Installation